ARCTraining/hpc2-software/book/course/conda.md

 ### Listing current environments

 If you ever want to see your list of current environments on your machine you can you the subcommand `conda env list`.
-This will return a list of the available conda environments you can use and the environment location in your filesystem.
+This will return a list of the available Conda environments you can use and the environment location in your filesystem.

 ```bash
 $ conda env list